periakiva/RoboBull/README.md

+# RoboBull

-Live charting and stock analysis using Flask, mongoDB, Python.
+This will live chart and stock analyze data using Flask, mongoDB, Python.

 Simply run main.py and point your browser to http://127.0.0.1:5000